 At the same time, however, the college offers tuition, seemingly in every instrument under the sun, from piano through the guitar and bass to the mandolin, banjo, and other traditional instruments.
-All the lessons take place on site – in Busby, in Glasgow’s South Side – and the piano and keyboard lessons are taught by Ally Forsyth, a man with an impressive teaching, recording, and performing career.
+All the lessons take place on-site – in Busby, in Glasgow’s South Side – and the piano and keyboard lessons are taught by Ally Forsyth, a man with impressive teaching, recording, and performing the career.

 Whatever style you want to learn – from classical to pop – he’ll make sure you achieve what you want to achieve.